Nested Sampling for Non-Gaussian Inference in SLAM Factor Graphs: Results

-We show a single result from the single-robot range-only SLAM problems in \cref{fig:RO_baseline_scatter}.
-In the first three time steps (X0, X1, X2) the robot is moving along a line, as such the posterior distribution of the landmark position consists of two distinct modes mirrored across the line being driven by the robot.
-At the final time step (X3) the robot breaks away from the line, disambiguating the landmark position and causing the posterior distribution to statistically converge to a single mode around the true landmark position.
-Qualitative evaluation of the solutions showed that NSFG was the only technique which appeared to match the expected posterior distribution for all time steps observed.
-GTSAM is only capable of providing a unimodal Gaussian distribution, as seen in the figure.
+We evaluate range-only SLAM problems to explore performance on a simple, well-understood problem with non-Gaussian, multi-modal posterior distributions.
+We show a single result from the range-only SLAM problems in \cref{fig:RO_baseline_scatter}.
+In the first three time steps (X0, X1, X2) the robot moves along a line, as such the posterior distribution of the landmark position consists of two distinct modes mirrored across the line driven by the robot.
+At the final time step (X3) the robot breaks away from the line, disambiguating the landmark position and causing the posterior distribution to converge to a single mode around the true landmark position.
+Qualitative evaluation of the solutions shows that NSFG best matches the expected posterior distribution for all time steps.
+This strongly suggests that NSFG can best approximate the posterior distribution of range-only SLAM problems.

-NUTS appeared to underweight the equally likely mode to the right of the robot and incorrectly eliminated the second mode in time step 2 before the landmark had been disambiguated.
-SMC had contrasting issues, as it appeared to capture both modes accurately for time step 2 but failed to eliminate the incorrect mode after the landmark had been disambiguated in time step 3.
+In \cref{fig:all_baseline_performance}b we quantitatively compare all solvers on 10 other randomly generated range-only experiments.
+The statistics presented were computed at the final time step of each experiment after the distribution becomes unimodal (similar to time step 3 in \cref{fig:RO_baseline_scatter}).
+NSFG enjoys the lowest RMSE across different approaches.
+Note that in both pose-graph and range-only SLAM experiments, NSFG presents advantages over the other sampling techniques for accuracy and runtime (faster by over an order of magnitude in~\cref{fig:all_baseline_performance}).